Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/RotateBlocksFromField/AutoLisp/README.md

     )
     (setq rotValue (cdr (nth 0 rotValue)))

-    ; Set the rotation value to float if the rotation value is text (cond
+    ; Convert the rotation value to float if the rotation value is text (cond
       ((= (type rotValue) 'STR )
         (setq rotValue (atof rotValue))
       )
     )

-    ; Rotate the block with the rotation value
-    (setq rotValueRadians (* pi (/ rotValue 180.0)))
-    (setq ed (entget entName))
+    ; Convert the rotation value from degrees to radians and set the rotation value on the entity (setq rotValueRadians (* pi (/ rotValue 180.0))) (setq ed (entget entName))
     (entmod (subst (cons 50 rotValueRadians)(assoc 50 ed) ed))